 - Do you need help in finding a lot if you're building a custom home?
 Where do you want your new home to be located?

-- How does your family live in your home now and how do you want that to change, if you're renovating your home?
+- How does your family live in your home now and how do you want that to change, if you're remodeling your home?

-- What is your overall time frame for your project from start to finish?
+- What is your desired timing for your project from start to finish?

 6. Get References

 Don't forget to ask to speak to former clients.
 A good reference from a satisfied client is worth its weight in gold in helping you to make a decision about which homebuilder to hire.
 During any construction project, issues inevitably arise.
 When speaking to references, ask about how quickly and efficiently the homebuilder remedied those types of situations.

 Since you will have frequent meetings throughout the entire planning, design, and construction process, be sure that your homebuilder is not too far away.
 Is their office conveniently located for you?
 Response time is also important.
 Will the core team be able to reach your job site in a timely manner during construction if an issue arises?